Vilakati/airbnb-clone-project/README.md

 - **Input Validation** protects the system from malicious data.
 - **HTTPS** ensures sensitive information (like passwords and payment details) remains encrypted.
 - **Rate Limiting** helps maintain server health and protect user accounts.
+## CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) are essential for automating the process of testing, building, and deploying code.
+This ensures a faster and more reliable workflow.

+### 1. CI (Continuous Integration)
+- **CI** involves automatically running tests and checks when code is committed.
+This helps catch issues early and improves code quality.
+For example, GitHub Actions can be used to run unit tests and linting checks on every push to the repository.

+### 2. CD (Continuous Deployment)
+- **CD** automates the deployment process, ensuring that new changes are automatically pushed to production once they pass the tests.
+This can be done using tools like Docker and Heroku or other cloud platforms for seamless deployment.

+### Tools for CI/CD:
+- **GitHub Actions**: Used to automate the testing and deployment workflows.
+It integrates directly with GitHub repositories.
+- **Docker**: Ensures that the application runs consistently across different environments (development, staging, production).
+- **Heroku / Render / Railway** (optional): Cloud platforms used to deploy the application and manage environments.

+### Why CI/CD is Important:
+- **Faster Development**: Automation reduces manual work, speeding up the release process.
+- **Reliability**: Automated tests and deployments ensure that only high-quality, working code is deployed to production.
+- **Consistency**: Docker ensures that the environment is consistent across all stages (dev, test, prod).